davidcallanan/js-palette/README.md

 Signature: <pre>createLayer(styles: [Styles](#styles), preferredStyle: string|string[]): [Layer](#layer)</pre>

-Creates a new layer with a preferred style.
+Creates and returns a new layer with a preferred style.

 #### `Layer.getColor`

-Sigature: `getColor(): any`
+Sigature: `getColor(preferredVariant?: string|string[]): any`

-Gets a color suitable for rendering the current layer.
+Returns a color suitable for rendering the current layer.

+You may pass in a preferred variant to add variation, although this may be overridden if the layer already has a preferred variant.

 #### `Layer.getContentColor`

 Signature: `getContentColor(preferredVariant?: string|string[]): any`

-Gets a color suitable for rendering direct content of the current layer.
+Returns a color suitable for rendering direct content of the current layer.

 You may pass in a preferred variant to add variation.